lucasmarbatista/ORB_SLAM3_ROS2/README.md

 ## Acknowledgments

 This repository updates [this](https://github.com/zang09/ORB_SLAM3_ROS2) repository.
-To add two python nodes that publish a video or webcam streaming on a camera ROS2 (humble) topic and updates to publish pose on ROS2 (not finished yed).
+To add two python nodes that publish a video or webcam streaming on a camera ROS2 (humble) topic and updates to publish pose on ROS2 (not finished yet).

 Notes:
-This updated was tested on [opencv 4.7](https://github.com/opencv/opencv) (branch: 4.x), ROS2 Humble and Ubuntu 22.04.2 LTS.
+This update was tested on [opencv 4.7](https://github.com/opencv/opencv) (branch: 4.x), ROS2 Humble and Ubuntu 22.04.2 LTS.